-I don’t know about you but when they call to say they are sick, the miles between home and school seem even longer.
-My daughter was very sick during spring semester 2018.
-She could barely get out of bed and I checked on her frequently throughout the day.
-I even offered to drive up if she needed me to.
-This was not an everyday cold; she sounded miserable and I knew she felt the same.
-But she said she would be fine and stuck it out, staying in bed for over a week.
+I don’t know about you but, when they call to say they are sick, the miles between home and school seem even longer.
+My daughter was very sick during the spring semester.
+For days, she could barely get out of bed.
+So I checked on her frequently throughout the day and even offered to drive up if she needed me there.
+This was not an everyday cold — she felt as miserable as she sounded.
+But she said she would be fine, hung on and stuck it out, and stayed in bed for over a week.

 You would be amazed at how quickly a care package can get to them.
-(UPS is generally overnight from one Florida destination to another.)
-Depending on what is ailing them, even the simplest of care packages filled with soft tissues, lozenges, some Kind bars, Emergen-C, a few fun teas, Sudafed, Clorox wipes, cozy socks and maybe some homemade brownies can feel so good.
-I always send my daughter back to school with some frozen homemade chicken soup and her favorite canned variety because I know at some point, she will need some.
+(UPS can generally overnight from one Florida destination to another.)
+Depending on what is ailing them, even the simplest of care packages can feel so good.
+Fill one with soft tissues, lozenges, some Kind or similar protein bars, a few fun teas, Emergen-C, Sudafed, Clorox wipes, and soft, fuzzy socks.
+Add some homemade brownies for them to look forward to eating as they improve.
+I always send my daughter back to school with both frozen homemade chicken soup and her favorite canned variety because I know at some point, she will need some.
 She’s also been known to share with friends when they need similar care-taking.

 For those of you that think a little matzoh ball soup can cure anything, and you didn’t send any for your student’s freezer, Chabad Jewish Student & Community Center has chicken soup for your ailing student.
 (You don’t have to be Jewish to order from here.)
-And if this is the route you want to take, many students love the chicken soup from Mi Apa Latin Café, Panera, Sweetberries and Crane Ramen (they deliver from 352delivery) Nationally, there is Spoonful of Comfort.
+And if soup is the route you want to take, many students love the chicken soup from Mi Apa Latin Café, Panera, Sweetberries and Crane Ramen (they deliver from 352delivery) Nationally, there is Spoonful of Comfort.
 They have other feel-good offerings, too, serving them up with the motto, “Love by the Spoonful.”
 Truth be told, I hear that chicken soup can heal anything.

-Locally there is Midnight Cookies, which should also do the trick.
-Nothing cheers any college student up more than a handwritten letter from home so no matter what you send, put one of those in there too.
-I usually like to send it with a print out of our dog, because that always brings a smile to all our faces.
+Having said all that, nothing cheers up any college student more than a handwritten letter from home.
+So, no matter what else you send, add one of those, too.
+I usually like to send it with a silly or snuggly photo of our cats, because that always brings a smile to all our faces.

-Care packages when they are sick can make you both feel better, you may want to take a look at our Sick at School blog in case they need to be seen by a doctor or will be missing class and need to notify their professor.
-Hope they get well quickly.
+Care packages when they are sick can make you both feel better.
+You may also want to take a look at our Sick at School blog in case they need to be seen by a doctor, will be missing class, or need to notify their professor of their illness.